Dear reader of ADxS.org, please excuse the disruption.

 The full effect of ATX only becomes apparent after 6 to 8 weeks of treatment or later.
 Responders usually show some change after 4 weeks.
 Once full clinical efficacy is achieved, it appears to persist at a relatively constant level throughout the day.40

-In our experience, many patients experience an initial effect within the first week.
+In our experience, many people with ADHD experience an initial effect within the first week.

-One affected person even took ATX only on individual days and reported a day-related effect.
+One person with ADHD even took ATX only on individual days and reported a day-related effect.
 However, we expressly do not recommend this, as we have evidence of a risk of depression here.

 6. Addressing / Responding

 Response means whether there is an effect on the ADHD symptoms.
-Patients who do not respond sufficiently to a medication are called non-responders.
+People with ADHD who do not respond sufficiently to a medication are called non-responders.
 Nonresponding does not mean having no effect, but merely that the effect remains below the level of symptom improvement specified in the respective study.

-In a placebo study, atomoxetine brought about significant improvements in around 45% of those affected, compared with 58% responders to Concerta (MPH) and 28% to placebo.50
+In a placebo study, atomoxetine produced significant improvements in around 45% of people with ADHD, compared with 58% of respondents to Concerta (MPH) and 28% to placebo.50

 The median time to response with a 25% improvement in ADHD symptoms was 3.7 weeks in pooled studies.
 The likelihood of symptom improvement may continue to increase up to 52 weeks after the start of treatment.49